-Why Is Web Application Penetration Testing Important?
+Why is Web Application Penetration Testing Performed?

 - Identify security loopholes in web applications